“Fossil shrinks the size and lowers the price for the Gen 5E smartwatch, but ends up with something that's not quite special enough to excite.”

 The old processor is an issue, and takes a substantial piece of the blame for the Gen 5E not feeling very up to date.
 I do appreciate the ability to take calls on the watch, which works surprisingly well with its loud speaker, plus it has NFC for Google Pay.
 It’s not lacking in features, it’s just we’ve seen everything before many times.
 I really need something new from a Wear OS smartwatch at this stage, and the Gen 5E doesn’t deliver.

 The battery life is entirely based on your use.
 Fossil’s quoted 24 hours use is about right.
 If you turn it off overnight and don’t track any activities, then it’ll last two working days.
 With a full charge in the morning, average use, and tracking a 30-minute workout with Fossil’s own app, it lasts a single day.
 It’s not good, but consistent with most Wear OS watches apart from the Mobvoi TicWatch Pro 3 and the Suunto 7.

-The Fossil Gen 5E smartwatch has an MSRP of $249, or 199 British pounds, but can be.
+The Fossil Gen 5E smartwatch has an MSRP of $249, or 199 British pounds, but can be purchased for less from a variety of retailers.
 At the time of writing, the Fossil Gen 5E is on sale for $169 through several outlets and is great value at this price, but stock may be hard to find.

 The Fossil Gen 5E looks great on my wrist, is for the most part is speedy and pleasant to use, and is cheaper and more versatile in size and design than the regular Gen 5 smartwatch.
 However it’s lacking a purpose, as it’s not well-equipped enough to be a serious fitness tracker, and the hardware is old, which hurts its desirability and overall longevity.
 Its defining feature is solid quality for the money, now that discounts have brought it well under $200.